The Best Coastal Walks in Cornwall 2022

 Time: 2 hours Distance: 3.6 miles Level of Difficulty: Moderate

-This dog-friendly walk has one steep climb at the beginning followed by a flat clifftop walk which is mostly level and will suit a wide range of abilities.
+This dog-friendly walk on the Cornish north coast has one steep climb at the beginning followed by a flat clifftop walk which is mostly level and will suit a wide range of abilities.

 As well as being a great opportunity for spotting birds and wildflowers you will also get to see evidence of Cornwall’s rich mining history, whilst passing many beaches and pubs which welcome dogs.